OJ-Sagar/LeetCode/README.md

-Solutions to some of the leetcode problems in c++ Including the TOP 150 problems asked interviews
+Solutions to some of the leetcode problems in c++ Including the TOP 150 problems asked in interviews and 30 days of JS